shiv669/veritas/docs/TYPE_ANNOTATIONS.md

 mypy src/
 ```

-Configuration for mypy is in `.mypy.ini` at the project root.
+Configuration for mypy is in `config/.mypy.ini`.

 ## Common Type Definitions